Editor’s Note: This post was updated on October 23, 2018, for accuracy and comprehensiveness. It was originally published on May 27, 2017

 - Avoiding long naps (more than 30 minutes) during the day

 - Establishing a relaxing bedtime routine with limited TV time

 - Creating a comfortable sleep environment

 Remember that stress hormone called cortisol?
-Effectively managing stress will reduce your body’s production of cortisol, which will help you avoid negative changes to your body composition.
+Effectively managing stress will reduce your body’s production of cortisol, which will help you avoid negative changes to your body composition, like fat gain and muscle loss.
 You can’t eliminate stress, but you can do things to help you handle it better.
-Exercise, meditation, yoga, tai chi, spending time with friends, or just doing things you enjoy are all ways you can manage stress.
+Exercise, meditation, yoga, tai chi, spending time with friends, or just doing things you enjoy are all effective strategies to decrease your cortisol levels.

 Jennifer Boidy, RN is a freelance healthcare content writer who is always on the lookout for innovative technologies that improve health and the delivery of healthcare.
 Jennifer resides in Manchester, MD with her husband, two teenagers, dog, cat, and plenty of wildlife.